mvarrieur/yankee-trail/src/pages/about/index.md

   modifications: Blurred & cropped from original
   title: TKTK
 heading: Yankee Trail Motel is located a short walk to Squam Lake in Holderness, NH
-description: Featuring 10 over-sized rooms with all the comforts of home.
-  Oversized outdoor swimming pool, fire pit, yard games and grill area.
-  Professional horseshoe/corn hole pits await!
-Many local attractions!
-Breakfast restaurant serves Fri - Sun 7:00 a.m. - Noon - Open to the Public!
+description: "Featuring 10 over-sized rooms with all the comforts of home, including a homemade breakfast.
+Oversized outdoor swimming pool, fire pits, 3 surround sounds, yard games and grill area.
+Professional horseshoe/corn hole pits on back property offer guest and local fun!
+Many local attractions, as we are in the center of it all! "
 intro:
   blurbs:
     - image: /img/bathroom-quiet-spot.jpg